Meet the Founders

 Strauss Mann

-Strauss is a professional hockey goalie who currently plays for the Montreal Canadiens organization.
-In his pro career, the Connecticut native has also played for the SJ Sharks organization as well as Skellefteå AIK in the Swedish Hockey League.
-In 2022, Strauss represented Team USA at the Beijing Winter Olympics as well as the IIHF World Championships.
+Strauss is a professional hockey goalie who currently plays for the Skellefteå AIK in the Swedish Hockey League (SHL).
+Prior, the Connecticut native played for the Montreal Canadiens and SJ Sharks organizations, as well as the Augsburger Panther in Germany (DEL).
+In 2022, Strauss represented Team USA at the Beijing Winter Olympics as well as the World Championships.
 Before turning pro, Strauss spent three years at the University of Michigan where he was named 2020 Big Ten Goaltender of the Year and later the first goalie team captain at Michigan in 78 years.
 In the classroom, he was a 3-time Academic All-American while studying at the Ross School of Business.
-Strauss is dedicated to applying a holistic approach towards peak performance and his life, and thus spends much of his free time studying and consulting in this field.
+Strauss is dedicated to applying a holistic approach towards peak performance, and thus spends much of his free time studying and consulting in this field.

 Michael Kapla

-Michael is a defenseman currently playing professional hockey for Rögle BK in the Swedish Hockey League.
+Michael is a defenseman currently playing professional hockey for HC Fribourg-Gottéron in the Swiss League (NL).
 Before heading overseas, the Wisconsin native played with the New Jersey Devils as well as the Minnesota Wild and Toronto Maple Leafs organizations.
-Prior to that, he played one season for Sioux City of the USHL, before joining the UMass Lowell Riverhawks at the NCAA Division 1 level.
-At Lowell, Michael played in four Hockey East Finals, winning 2 Championships.
-He also served as captain his final two seasons and graduated in 2017 with a bachelor's degree in finance.
-Michael’s passions outside of hockey are health, human performance, psychology, spirituality, and personal development.
+Prior to that, Michael played one season for Sioux City of the USHL, before joining the UMass Lowell Riverhawks at the NCAA Division 1 level.
+At Lowell, he played in four Hockey East Finals, winning 2 Championships.
+Michael served as captain his final two seasons and graduated in 2017 with a bachelor's degree in finance.
+Michael finds passion outside of hockey in health, human performance, psychology, spirituality, and personal development.
 He is also interested in personal finances and real estate.

 Strauss’s Story

-Eight years ago, I played a mere 8 games as the backup goalie on my Brunswick High School hockey team.
+At 17 years old, I played a mere 8 games as the backup goalie on my high school hockey team.
 Today, I’m living out dreams that I didn't know were possible.

 Through working with Steve, I learned what commitment to the process means.
 He encouraged me to pour my energy into the game I love without any expectations other than to improve each day.
 At first it was intimidating to commit to the unknown and possibly risk failure.
-But this mentor influenced my self-belief, demonstrating that with hard work and discipline all of my goals were within reach.
-Thus I began flipping the switch from simply going through the motions to approaching my process ‘all in.’
+But having a mentor in my life increased my self-belief, demonstrating that with hard work and discipline all of my goals were within reach.
+Steve taught me to flip the switch from simply going through the motions to approaching my process ‘all in.’

 There are countless people who have played a major role in my career, and it is important to note that each connection has made a powerful impression on me as a whole.
 Meeting people who share a similar passion for growth provides me with a community and support system that I can lean on and learn from.
 It began with one coach and since has extended to countless coaches, teammates, and mentors whom I have been fortunate to cross paths with.
-Each of these individuals has taught me something different and has pushed me to be the best version of myself every day.
+Each of these individuals has contributed wisdom and guidance on my journey towards self-actualization.

-My experience playing alongside Michael Kapla, the co-founder of HAUS, epitomizes the importance of surrounding oneself with like-minded individuals who support you.
+My experience playing alongside HAUS co-founder Michael Kapla in the 2021-2022 season epitomized the importance of surrounding oneself with like-minded individuals who support you.
 Having a teammate that I could be vulnerable with and learn from made my days at the rink more enjoyable and offered me a sense of perspective during both triumph and adversity.
 In this sense, connections with people who mirror your commitment and foster your curiosity exemplifies exactly what HAUS represents.

 Michael’s Story